proftwist/wordpress-plugins/mediafile-limiter/readme.txt

 == Changelog ==

+= 1.1.0 (25.11.2025): =
+* Changed file size input from bytes to megabytes for better usability
+* Updated user interface to display MB units
+* Improved validation for megabyte values with step 0.1
+* Enhanced WordPress system limit display to show both MB and formatted size
+* Updated all translations to reflect megabyte-based interface
+* Added new validation messages for size limits
+* Improved backward compatibility with existing byte-based settings

 = 1.0.0 (25.11.2025): =
 * Added file size limit option in Settings → Media
 * Set maximum file size in bytes with highest priority